DanGlChris/DanGlChris/README.md

 -   **Clinical NLP (PATH / Zindi) — Top 6%:** Fine-tuned a **`google/flan-t5-base`** model for this Seq2Seq task.
 I engineered a structured prompt that incorporated clinician context (experience, location) with the raw medical scenario to improve response quality.
 The final inference pipeline utilized **beam search**, **length penalty**, and **n-gram blocking** to generate coherent, high-quality clinical responses, evaluated with the ROUGE metric.
 -   **Generative AI for Geophysics (ThinkOnward) — Top 7%:** Developed a hybrid solution by ensembling a fine-tuned <a href="https://huggingface.co/thinkonward/geophysical-foundation-model">GeoFoundation model</a> with a custom **ViT-U-Net** architecture.
 This dual-model approach effectively captured both broad geological patterns and fine-grained seismic details, leading to a high-accuracy model for geophysical velocity inversion.
 -   **Geospatial CV (Solafune) — Top 8%:** Deployed a **YOLOv8** model with a multi-stage training strategy on different image sizes, using **Albumentations** for robust data augmentation.
 Critically, to refine the dataset, I built a **custom annotation tool**, creating a human-in-the-loop pipeline for iterative data improvement and retraining, which significantly boosted model performance.
 -   **Geospatial Time-Series (Amini | NASA / Zindi) — Top 14%:** Engineered a complex data acquisition pipeline using APIs (Harvard Dataverse, Zenodo) and **Google Earth Engine** to extract multispectral features (RGB, NIR, SWIR) for given geolocations.
-Utilized NASA's **PRESTO** foundation model to generate powerful time-series embeddings, which then fed a **LightGBM** ensemble model with **isotonic calibration** for highly accurate crop classification. find <a href="https://www.kaggle.com/code/dagloxkankwanda/amini-geofm-decoding-the-field-challenge?scriptVersionId=252052448">Notebook here</a> and <a href="https://mega.nz/file/6PgTgQwT#aXlDE0O2a0XtzpJExg9jJaahxFAhLnDDHWmoNIwM2Vk">Methodology Paper here</a>
+Utilized NASA's **PRESTO** foundation model to generate powerful time-series embeddings, which then fed a **LightGBM** ensemble model with **isotonic calibration** for highly accurate crop classification. find <a href="https://www.kaggle.com/code/dagloxkankwanda/amini-geofm-decoding-the-field-challenge?scriptVersionId=252052448">Notebook</a> and <a href="https://mega.nz/file/6PgTgQwT#aXlDE0O2a0XtzpJExg9jJaahxFAhLnDDHWmoNIwM2Vk">Methodology Paper</a>
 -   **Soil Nutrients (Zindi) — Top 8%:** Implemented a robust **LightGBM** model to tackle the **multi-target regression** task, successfully predicting 11 distinct soil nutrient levels simultaneously from environmental and spectral data.
 </details>